JICARILLA MUSTANG HERITAGE ALLIANCE

 The porcine zona pellucida (PZP) vaccine, an immunocontraceptive,(more information) is the most extensively tested method in free-ranging horses and may be the best option for humane and safe herd management practices.
 The NPS has remotely-darted mares with PZP on Assateague Island, Cape Lookout National Seashore, and elsewhere for more than 20 years with no ill effects and without the need for stressful gathers.

-n evaluating fertility-control methods, it is important to compare them not only for obvious factors—such as efficacy, mode of delivery, and cost—but for the totality of their effects on physiology, behavior, and social structure.
+There are other treatments for fertility management, but in evaluating fertility-control methods, it is important to compare them not only for obvious factors—such as efficacy, mode of delivery, and cost—but for the totality of their effects on physiology, behavior, and social structure.
 It is also critical to extend the comparisons to the social-structure changes and behavioral and health effects that are caused by gathers.
 There are a few drugs being used that don’t all meet the humane safe factor.
 These include treatments include:

 Oocyte growth factor (OGF) lasts three years or longer and is a potential alternative to PZP.
 Research has just begun so it's too soon to know if its viable option